NCUA Board Member Rodney E. Hood Talking Points ALM First CFO Conference

 - Synthetic identity fraud is also on the rise, or, at least, is beginning to be detected in more financial institutions.
 This can directly impact credit losses, so be mindful of this and establish mitigation and detection strategies.

 - There are many technological tools available to address fraud risk, and we know some credit unions have participated in pilot projects or have already started to implement tools to address synthetic identity fraud risk.
-The Federal Reserve also has a great toolkit (opens new window) of resources available on this topic.
+The Federal Reserve also has a great toolkit (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) of resources available on this topic.

 - The potential for insider fraud increased during the pandemic.
 As society transitions to a “new normal,” this is a key time to review your anti-fraud and conflict of interest programs, policies, procedures, and internal controls, and update your internal audits to reflect risks in a post-pandemic environment.